Dr Vito Butardo

 Potential Research Topics:

-- Metabolomic analyses of coloured rice grains
+- Metabolomic analyses of coloured rice seeds

 - Nutritional and safety implications of micronutrients and heavy metals in rice and other cereals